joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 # Hosting a WordPress Website on AWS

-Deploy a highly available, secure, and scalable WordPress application on AWS using a production-style multi-tier architecture.
+Deploy a highly available, secure, and scalable WordPress application on AWS using a production-style, multi-tier architecture.

 ![Architecture Diagram](Host_a_WordPress_Website_on_AWS.png)